View this page

 The following information is provided as a guide for students who are considering a program in the School of Health Professions and is intended to assist students having met the standard eligibility requirements for their desired program.

 Applicants are considered an international student if they are not a U.S. citizen or permanent resident.
 Students are classified as an international applicant regardless if they have another U.S. degree.
-International applicants must meet additional requirements for acceptance to KU academic programs on the KU Medical Center campus and must provide additional documentation during the admission process.
+International applicants must meet additional requirements for acceptance to academic programs on the KU Medical Center campus and must provide additional documentation during the admission process.

 Students who have already been enrolled in courses at another KU campus are still considered international when applying to KU School of Health Professions programs and must re-submit international student documentation.
-Programs in the School do not accept students before their junior year of study; therefore, students without the prerequisites may need to contact the Lawrence campus KU Office of International Programs for assistance.
+Programs in the School do not accept students before their junior year of study; therefore, students without the prerequisites may need to contact the Lawrence campus KU Office of International Student Services for assistance.

 All individuals who are not citizens or lawful permanent residents of the U.S. are required to check in with the KU Medical Center Office of International Programs immediately upon arriving at the University of Kansas Medical Center, before commencing any program of work, study, or research.
 Such individuals must submit passport, visa (if applicable), Form I-94, and other relevant documents as follows:

 F-1 & F-2: I-20 processed at port of entry or for transfer, as applicable

 J-1 & J-2: DS2019 processed at port of entry or for transfer, as applicable

 In addition, all J-1 and J-2 exchange visitors are required to submit proof of insurance as mandated by the U.S. State Department for self and all dependents present in the U.S., effective from the start date of the program until the end date, or for one year, whichever is shorter.
 Other visa classifications may need to submit documents in addition to those stated above, depending on circumstances.